 Autism Helpline: tel: 0808 800 4104 (mon-fri, 10 am-4 pm)

-The NAS Autism Helpline provides impartial, confidential information and advice for people with autism spectrum disorders and their families and carers.
+NAS Autism Helpline provides impartial, confidential information and advice for autistic people and their families and carers.

 If you phone, the Helpline will take details of your query and arrange a telephone appointment for you with our community care case worker.
 The case worker will call you back at the agreed time to discuss your query in detail.